 An important consideration when planting pleached Hornbeam trees or espalier trees in a straight line is the slope of the ground level.
 Pleached or Espalier trees look their best when they are planted on flat or gently sloping ground.
-Doing so will line up the frames and clear stems, creating the effect of one continuous line when viewed at all angles.
+Doing so will line up the frames and clear stems, creating the effect of one continuous line of hedge screen when viewed at all angles.
 Even on a gradual slope this effect can be achieved.
 However, with a slope of more than 10-12 degrees, it may be necessary to step the trees/frames when planting (the frames on freshly pleached trees can be manipulated to account for a sharper slope of perhaps 15 degree if necessary)…

 Read our full planting guide here or call customer service for advice.

 Pleached trees or screen trees start life as a seedling or cutting, much like any other tree, being repotted or replanted a number of times in their formative years.
 They grow happily on the nursery with hundreds or even thousands of other trees.
 When the time is right, highly skilled nurserymen and woman go out into the field amongst the trees with tags in hand and pick the very best trees for pleaching.
 The criteria for choosing the best trees for training includes, selecting those with the straightest stems, healthy root stock and appropriately spreading and uninform crowns.